Chapter 19 : Hermione Sends a Message

 “Oh, but she is.
 Believe it or not, Draco, but I am your friend and someday I hope you will forgive me for what I am about to do.”

 Draco became instantly alarmed, but he was too slow with his wand, the alcohol slowing him down.

 “Incendio!”
-Blaise commanded, sending the spell that set her picture ablaze.
+Blaise commanded, sending the spell that set Hermione's picture ablaze.

 “No!”
 Draco cried out in disbelief as he saw her image being consumed by the flames until it disappeared to nothing.